컴퓨팅 설계

 | 1→2 | 0.7 | Active–Active redundancy configuration correction factor |

-| 1→2 | 1.0 | Active–Standby redundancy configuration correction factor: no correction |
+| 1→2 | 1.0 | Active–Standby redundancy configuration correction factor: none |

-| 2→1 | 2.0 | Active–Active change from dual configuration to single configuration |
+| 2→1 | 2.0 | Change from an Active–Active redundant configuration to a single configuration |

-| Existing Server | Applied Value | Content |
+| existing server | applied value | Content |

 |---|---|---|

-| Physical Server | 1.2 | Apply physical-virtual conversion correction factor according to cloud virtualization |
+| physical server | 1.2 | Apply the physical‑virtual conversion correction factor due to cloud virtualization. |

-| Virtual Server | 1.0 | Virtualization – No correction applied because it is a virtualization transition |
+| virtual server | 1.0 | Virtualization – no correction factor applied because it is a virtualization transition. |

-The method of estimating memory size by formula calculation is much simpler compared to the CPU.
+The method for estimating memory size based on formula calculation is much simpler compared to the CPU.

-| Calculation Item | Calculation Basis | Scope of Application | Default Value |
+| Calculation items | Basis for calculation | Scope | default value |

 |---|---|---|---|

-| System Area | OS, DBMS engine, middleware engine, other utilities etc. required space | - | Estimated value |
+| System area | Space required for OS, DBMS engine, middleware engine, and other utilities | Calculated value | |

-| Memory required per user | Memory required per user for using Application, middleware, DBMS | 1MB~3MB | 2MB |
+| Memory required per user | Memory per user required for using the application, middleware, and DBMS | 1MB~3MB | 2MB |

-| Concurrent Users | Users who use software or system simultaneously on a network | - | Calculated Value |
+| Number of concurrent users | Users who simultaneously use software or systems over a network | Calculated value | |

 | OS buffer cache correction | Correction factor for a memory location that temporarily stores a certain amount of data to improve processing speed | 1.1~1.3 | 1.15 |

-| Application required memory | Cache area used by middleware such as DBMS shared memory, WAS heap size, etc. | - | Calculated value |
+| Application required memory | Cache areas used by middleware such as the DBMS shared memory and the WAS heap size | Calculated value | |

-| System margin | Adjustment factor for stable operation of the system | 1.3 | - |
+| System utilization rate | Adjustment factor for stable system operation | 1.3 | |

-| Formula | Memory (in MB) = {system area + (memory required per user * number of users) + Application required memory} * buffer cache correction * system margin | ||
+| calculation formula | Memory (MB) = {System area + (Memory required per user * Number of users) + Application required memory} * Buffer cache adjustment * System margin | ||

-| Memory estimation example | {System area 256MB + (Memory needed per user 64KB * Number of users 3,000) + Application needed memory 300MB} * Buffer cache correction 1.15 * System margin 30% (1.3) * The result of the above formula is 991.54MB.
-Memory can be estimated according to server type. |
+| Memory estimation example | {System area 256MB + (memory required per user 64KB * number of users 3,000) + Application required memory 300MB} * Buffer cache correction 1.15 * System safety margin 30% (1.3)

 Container Application Review